cclug/aws-lambda/go-example/README.md

 To run the example first setup your
-[AWS Credentials](http://apex.run/#aws-credentials), and ensure "role" in ./project.json is set to your Lambda function ARN.
+[AWS Credentials](http://apex.run/#aws-credentials), and ensure "role" in ./project.json is set to your role ARN.

 Deploy the functions: